Joint Base Charleston Sparks Innovation

-Palmetto Spark Innovation lab members Senior Airman Jacob Smith, 437th Maintenance Squadron aircraft hydraulics journeyman and Airman 1st Class Brent Chrismer, 437th Maintenance Squadron aircraft hydraulics apprentice, cut the ribbon for the opening of the Palmetto Spark Innovation Cell at Joint Base Charleston, S.C., July 10, 2020.
+JOINT BASE CHARLESTON, S.C.-- The Joint Base Charleston Palmetto Spark Innovation Lab celebrated its grand opening with a ribbon cutting ceremony Friday July 10, at Joint Base Charleston, South Carolina.

+The formal ceremony also included a tour of the innovation lab showcasing its resources such as 3D printers, computer numerical control machines, software development and augmented virtual reality devices.

 Palmetto Spark provides a safe space for Joint Base Charleston personnel to get guidance and help in developing innovative ideas to help with day-to-day tasks.

-(U.S. Air Force Photo by Senior Airman Danielle Sukhlall)
+“The innovation cell is a spot for Airmen all across Joint Base Charleston to come in and prototype their product or process improvement ideas, or to discuss a problem and think on ways to solve it,” said Capt.
+Christian Brechbuhl, JB Charleston Director of Innovation.
+“The opening of the lab means that Airmen have a spot on base dedicated to empowering them to improve their quality of life, our mission capabilities and to save money.”

+The innovation cell is a part of an Air Force wide program started by AFWERX to empower Airmen to bring tomorrow’s tools to the warfighter today.

 |Date Taken: